True Miracle Stories

 by Deb Matthews

 Welcome!
-Here's another true story from my collection of things that have really happened to me (including stories about healing, miracles, angels, Civil Air Patrol and God's love and blessings).
-This is about God's love and healing me of the flu in the middle of a worship service.
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This one is about God's love in healing me of the flu in a worship service.

 Healing in Worship

 Copyright © 2000 by Debra K. Matthews.
 All rights reserved

 Why was I here?
 I ached all over, and my stomach was at war.
 I was feverish and weak, but I had to be here.
 I couldn't not be here.